 - Herbs – None of my meals lack herbs, would they be fresh or dried will depend on the dish I’m preparing.
 They enhance the look of the salad and add an extra boost of flavor to the salad and the dressing.
 If you don't have basil and oregano, you can sub with parsley, cilantro (moderate quantities), and tarragon.

 The salad makes a wholesome meal on its own, no side dishes are needed.
 For extra protein, you could add lime cilantro rice, quinoa, and chickpeas.

 Salmon.
 In a small bowl, mix together soy sauce, olive oil, lemon juice, salt & pepper.
 Rub the salmon (both sides) with salt and pepper.

-Place the salmon fillets skin side down on the baking sheet, drizzle with the marinade, and roast in the oven at 400F for 12-15 minutes or until cooked through (roasting time will also depend on the size of your salmon).
+How to bake salmon in the oven: Place the salmon fillets skin side down on the baking sheet, drizzle with the marinade, and roast in the oven at 400F for 12-15 minutes or until cooked through (roasting time will also depend on the size of your salmon).

 Once salmon is cooked through, remove from the oven and place it on top of the salad.